chriswalz/chriswalz.com/content/posts/books-that-changed-how-i-see-the-world.md

     parent: tutorials
 next: /tutorials/github-pages-blog
 prev: /tutorials/automated-deployments
-title: Books that Changed How I See the World
+title: The Best Books I've Read
 description: Reading is becoming one with the mind of another
 weight: 10
 ---